Streamlinelv/cartbounty/readme.txt

 4. How Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 5.0 =
+* Added option to save and view ghost carts
+* Added option to filter between ghost and recoverable carts

 = 4.7 =
 * Added option to replace the default Exit Intent image via admin panel